akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

 </choice>
 ```

-If you switch back to design mode (hopefully) it looks like this
+If you switch back to design mode (hopefully) you got

 ![Fuse choice after copy](img/fuse_choice_after_copy.png)

+If it doesn't restore your backup and try again.

 [Back to the previous chapter](prepare_crud.md)<br>
 [Back to tutorial overview](index.md)<br>